iegorch86/HomeLabOS/README.md

 Two variants are available:

-- **HomeLabOS NVIDIA** — for systems using supported NVIDIA graphics and the NVIDIA open kernel modules.
+- **GooseOS NVIDIA** — for systems using supported NVIDIA graphics and the NVIDIA open kernel modules.
-- **HomeLabOS Intel/Generic** — for Intel, AMD, virtual machines, and systems that do not require the NVIDIA driver.
+- **GooseOS Intel/Generic** — for Intel, AMD, virtual machines, and systems that do not require the NVIDIA driver.

 ### NVIDIA version